Antisocial behaviour is persistently acting in a way that causes harassment, alarm or distress to other people (Citizens Advice Scotland).

 - See other support options listed below.

-If this is a serious or criminal offence, you can consider the formal reporting options outlined above.
+If this is a serious or criminal offence, you can consider the formal submission options outlined above.

 - Victim Support Scotland provides a free confidential telephone service for victims of antisocial behaviour.
 Telephone helpline: 0345 603 9213.